OpenNebula/docs/source/advanced_components/application_insight/onegate_usage.rst

 * ``onegate vm terminate``: Terminates the given VM.
 The VM life cycle will end.
 With --hard it unplugs the VM.
 Valid states: any except those with a pending driver response
 * ``onegate vm reboot``: Reboots the given VM, this is equivalent to execute the reboot command from the VM console.
 The VM will be ungracefully rebooted if --hard is used.
 Valid states: RUNNING
 * ``onegate vm poweroff``: Powers off the given VM.
 The VM will remain in the poweroff state, and can be powered on with the ``onegate vm resume`` command.
 Valid states: RUNNING
 * ``onegate vm resched``: Sets the rescheduling flag for the VM.
 The VM will be moved to a different host based on the scheduling policies.
-Valid states: RUNNING
+Valid states: RUNNING, POWEROFF
 * ``onegate vm unresched``:  Unsets the rescheduling flag for the VM.
-Valid states: RUNNING
+Valid states: RUNNING, POWEROFF
 * ``onegate vm hold``: Sets the given VM on hold.
 A VM on hold is not scheduled until it is released.
 Valid states: PENDING
 * ``onegate vm release``: Releases a VM on hold.
 See `onegate vm hold` Valid states: HOLD